 >>Have you tried this chocolate bark?
 Scroll down to leave a comment and a star rating.

 Spicy Dark Chocolate Bark with Almonds & Currants

 - ½ cup roasted almonds, flavored if you prefer - I used Blue Diamond Toasted Coconut Almonds and they're quite tasty!

 - 1 teaspoon coarse sea salt

 - 12 ounces dark chocolate

-Melt the dark chocolate in the top of a double boiler with water gently simmering in the lower half.
+- Melt the dark chocolate in the top of a double boiler with water gently simmering in the lower half.
 Stir the chocolate until it is completely melted and smooth.

 - Sprinkle the chopped almonds over the top, followed by the dried currants.
 Pull the tines of a fork gently through to partially set the nuts and fruit into the chocolate.
 Sprinkle the sea salt and chili powder over the top.

 - Allow the bark to set at room temperature for about 2 hours until it is set and hard.